We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 Very probably not, and ‘”definitely not”.

-There is no end date for mask wearing in shops to cease, no conditions have been specified, which if met, will see the legislation repealed.
+There is no end date for mask wearing in shops to cease, no conditions have been specified, no criteria, which if met, will see the legislation repealed.

-The nanny state is looking after us all, by forcing us to wear cloth masks, which may slightly protect others, but through improper use, lead to us getting infected ourselves.
+The nanny state is looking after us all, by forcing us to wear cloth masks, which may slightly protect others, but through improper use, can easily lead to us getting infected ourselves.

 Thanks nanny state.